earthstar-project/react-earthstar/docs/components.md

 A form which takes an invitation code and adds the encoded workspace and pubs to the app.
 Also offers an interface for selecting which pubs you'd like to add.

+## LocalStorageSettingsWriter

+(Doesn't render anything!)

+This component writes app settings to a browser's localStorage whenever there are changes.
+Use it with the `useLocalStorageEarthstarSettings` hook, which reads the values it writes.

 ## NewKeypairForm

 ![NewKeypairForm](images/new-keypair-form.png)